SachitSankhe/SachitSankhe/README.md

 I am programmer from Mumbai, India and I work on 💻Full stack dev,📱 Android and learning many more things...

 * 🎓   Studying in penultimate year of bachelors of Information Technology at VJTI,Mumbai.
-* 🌱   Currently learning FastAPI, Kobweb framework.
+* 🌱   Currently learning Go,Spring and LLM's
 * 🧐   Willing to get my hands into app development using React Native.
 * 📈   Fond of finances, equity market, National and International geopolitics.